Danaburtono/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107026442/175793240-d4406252-d92b-497c-9c56-e55385894421.png)

 ### Analysis of Outcomes Based on Goals
 Another analysis conducted was to group campaign goals in increments of $4,999 from the range of $0 to $50,000+.
 Counting the number of successful, failed, and canceled projects and their percentages.
 The criteria for this analysis were strictly regulated to count the number of "plays" within each price bracket.
-This was achieved with a COUNTIFS function which denotes counting the number of campaign goals within each price bracket, cross-examining it with success, failure, or cancelation of a project, and lastly only viewing "plays".
+This was achieved with a `=COUNTIFS` function which denotes counting the number of campaign goals within each price bracket, cross-examining it with success, failure, or cancelation of a project, and lastly only viewing "plays".

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/107026442/175793284-5a946a5e-0358-4c90-b674-144cbaf6a803.png)